-Liverpool FC Transfer Rumors: Could Spartak Moscow’s Quincy Promes Sign With The Reds?
+Liverpool FC Transfer Rumors: Could Spartak Moscow’s Quincy Promes Be Signing With The Reds?

 — Bleacher Report UK (@br_uk) December 24, 2016

 With Draxler off the board, it seems that Klopp and Liverpool have turned their attention to Netherlands national and Spartak Moscow star Quincy Promes.
-Promes has scored six goals and contributed seven assists this season for the Red-Whites, who currently sit in first place in the Russian Premier League.
+Promes has scored six goals and contributed seven assists this season for the Red-Whites who currently sit in first place in the Russian Premier League.

-According to the Mirror, Promes could cost the Reds a $20 million transfer fee, but he would be the perfect replacement for Mane.
+According to Mirror, Promes could cost the Reds a $20 million transfer fee, but he would be the perfect replacement for Mane.
 He’s the same kind of pacey player with a knack for making plays in the attacking third.

 Liverpool will step up their bid to land Dutch star Quincy Promes in January.
 (Source: Daily Mirror) pic.twitter.com/LcyodX9tIs